tedneward/pptbuilder/README.md

 New format examples/samples appear in "src/tests/kotlin" and "src/tests/resources", with the "xmlmd" suffix.
 (I deliberately chose to use a different suffix than just "xml" because I want to differentiate these files against other XML files that might be used.
 It's easy enough to configure editors to recognize "xmlmd" as an "xml" file type, after all.)

 I would like the tool to parse XMLMD into an AST, then transform that AST into a variety of different output formats: PPTX (it's been long enough, let's just move away from PPT at this point), PDF, and HTML ([Slidy?](https://www.w3.org/2005/03/slideshow.html#(1)) [RevealJS?](https://revealjs.com/)).
+DocBook Slides, just for fun?

 I also want a tool (not necessarily the same one) that knows how to parse the legacy format and spit out XMLMD equivalents, for easy porting.

 ## Tech stack
 I need a Markdown library that doesn't go from Markdown straight to HTML; I need it to parse into an intermediate format that allows me to do the actual output.
 Beyond that, this could be done in just about any language/platform stack that allows me to do this headless (for CI/CD purposes).

 Java seems to be the best solution; it has an XIncluding XML parser, PPTX support (in the Apache POI libraries) and Markdown libraries (Flexmark-Java) that I need.
-I can write it one of many different Java languages, a la Java, Groovy, Kotlin, Scala, even Clojure if I really feel like punishing myself. ;-) Thinking Kotlin for now--seems to be the best "Java++" I can work with. **Update:** Chose Kotlin,
+I can write it one of many different Java languages, a la Java, Groovy, Kotlin, Scala, even Clojure if I really feel like punishing myself. ;-) Thinking Kotlin for now--seems to be the best "Java++" I can work with. **Update:** Chose Kotlin, no regrets.

 ## Feature backlog